Sylhetis: Barak Valley

-Lord Cornwallis introduced the Permanent Settlement Act of Bengal in 1793 and it altered the social, political and economic landscape of the Sylhet region; socioeconomic ramification for former landlords was severe as the land changed hands.
-On juxtapose, colonial administration opened new windows of opportunities for young men, who sought employment merchant ship companies.
-Young men from Sylhet boarded ships primarily at Kolkata, Mumbai and Singapore.
-Many Sylheti people believed that seafaring was a historical and cultural inheritance due to a large proportion of Sylheti Muslims being descended from foreign traders, lascars and businessman from the Middle East and Central Asia who migrated to the Sylhet region before and after the Conquest of Sylhet.
-Kasa Miah, who was a Sylheti migrant, claimed this was a very encouraging factor for Sylhetis to travel to Calcutta aiming to eventually reach the United States and United Kingdom.
-By virtue of Magna Carta Libertatum, Sylhetis could enter and settle Britain freely (while a declaration of intent was required to enter the US).
-Diaspora patterns indicate a strong connection between Sylheti diaspora and the movement of Sylheti seamen.
+Outside South Asia

 Today, the Sylheti diaspora numbers around one million, mainly concentrated in the United Kingdom, United States, Canada, Germany, Italy, France, Australia, Portugal, Spain, Sweden, Finland and the Middle East and other European countries.
 However, a 2008 study showed that 95% of Sylheti diaspora live in the UK.
-In the United States, most Sylhetis live in New York City, though sizeable populations also live in Atlanta, Houston, Los Angeles, Miami, and Detroit.
+In the United States, most Sylhetis live in New York City, though sizeable populations also live in Atlanta, Houston, Dallas, Los Angeles, Miami, and Detroit.

 Some argue that remittances sent from Sylheti diaspora around the world back to Bangladesh have negatively affected development in Bangladesh, where a lack of government initiatives has caused economic inertia.

 According to neo-classical theory, the poorest would move to the richest countries and those from densely populated areas would move to more sparsely populated regions.
 This has clearly not been the case.
 The brain drain was a movement from core to core, purely on economic maximisation, while it was young Sylheti pioneers with access to financial resources that migrated from a severely overpopulated Bangladesh to the overcrowded streets of Spitalfields, poorest from all parts of Bangladesh migrated to Sylhet for a better life, causing a severe overcrowding and scarcity of resources in Sylhet.

 Religion

 Sunni Islam is the largest denomination with majority following the Hanafi school of law.
 There are significant numbers of people who follow Sufi ideals, although the revivalist Deobandi movement is also popular with many being a part of the Tablighi Jamaat.
-During the British colonial period, Wahhabism was adopted by some upper-class families in Sylhet.
 There is a very small minority of Shia Muslims who gather every year during Ashura for the Mourning of Muharram processions.
 Places of procession include the Prithimpasha Nawab Bari in Kulaura, home to a Shia family, as well as Balaganj, Osmani Nagar and Rajtila.